27 blog posts tagged macOS

 Freeing up disk space on Mac OS X

-Space was a little tight (5GB) after my upgrade to Leopard and so I went on the hunt to free up space and ended up freeing almost 20GB of my 100GB disk – enough to let me set-up a new 20GB Boot Camp partition that will host Vista and take over from my XP Pro Parallels image with any luck.
+Space was a little tight (5GB) after my upgrade to Leopard and so I went on the hunt to free up space and ended up freeing almost 20GB of my 100GB disk, enough to let me set-up a new 20GB Boot Camp partition that will host Vista and take over from my XP Pro Parallels image with any luck.

-Mac OS X Leopard – my story so far
+Mac OS X Leopard: my story so far

 I couldn’t pick up a copy in the USA as the Seattle store was closed for remodeling and when they said October 26th, they meant at 5pm and not 9am, go figure!
-Thankfully IQ in Guernsey had them in-stock when I arrived back home Saturday.
+Luckily, IQ in Guernsey had them in-stock when I arrived back home Saturday.

 Apple’s Boot Camp beyond the expiry date